lcp Skip to Main Content

 According to the Centers for Disease Control and Prevention (CDC), “ACEs are linked to chronic health problems, mental illness, and substance use problems in adulthood.
 ACEs can also negatively impact education, job opportunities, and earning potential.”

-ACEs are often traumatic for children and lead to issues as they grow up.
+ACEs cause childhood trauma and lead to issues as they grow up.
 Some negative childhood experiences can last a lifetime.
 As stated in a Permanente Journal article on ACEs, “One doesn’t ‘just get over’ some things.”

 Some of the negative ways that parentification can affect you include: